kumahq/kuma-website/app/docs/dev/policies/meshaccesslog.md

   name: default
   namespace: kuma-system
   labels:
-    kuma.io/mesh: default # optional, defaults to `default` if unset
+    kuma.io/mesh: default # optional, defaults to `default` if it isn't configured
 spec:
   targetRef:
     kind: Mesh
-  from: # delete this section if you do not want to log incoming traffic
+  from: # delete this section if you don't want to log incoming traffic
     - targetRef:
         kind: Mesh
       default:
         backends:
           - file:
               path: /tmp/access.log
-  to: # delete this section if you do not want to log outgoing traffic
+  to: # delete this section if you don't want to log outgoing traffic
     - targetRef:
         kind: Mesh
       default: